Security-Tools-Alliance/rengine-ng/CONTRIBUTING.md

 This guide is meant for users who want to contribute to the codebase of reNgine-ng, whether that is the application code or the JSON-file for adding packages.
 To keep all processes streamlined and consistent, we're asking you to stick to this guide whenever contributing.

-Even though the guide is made for contributors, it's also strongly recommended that the UAD-ng team sticks to these guidelines.
+Even though the guide is made for contributors, it's also strongly recommended that the reNgine-ng team sticks to these guidelines.
 After all, we're a prime example.

 ## What are the guidelines?